koen-47/minecraft-region-file-reader/README.md

 library does not yet support the conversion from NBT to SNBT and vice versa.
 These features may be implemented at a later date.

+JDK 11 is required to run this library.

 ### Specification
 The NBT format is a tag-based information system that is capable of storing different data types from Java. <a href="https://minecraft.fandom.com/wiki/NBT_format#:~:text=The%20Named%20Binary%20Tag%20(NBT,an%20ID%20and%20a%20name." target="_blank">This</a>